varneberg/Cheat-Sheets/INF140/INF140-Multiple-Alternatives.md

 13. In a Linux system, suppose a user’s password is stored in /etc/shadow as:
-    Password:$6$lM97wGbU5S.Funda$8HxX3gD5UjdwnXD7mHu7Foh9s6w.NCn5cxifoki7pr0m01Re5VG/yad86LjKmpJuXB/66ks1Y7T5y6cjV6.351:18313:0:99999:7::: Which of the following statements about the above password file are not correct? there is no login name in the file
+    Password:$6$lM97wGbU5S.Funda$8HxX3gD5UjdwnXD7mHu7Foh9s6w.NCn5cxifoki7pr0m01Re5VG/yad86LjKmpJuXB/66ks1Y7T5y6cjV6.351:18313:0:99999:7::: Which of the following statements about the above password file are not correct?

+        A.      there is no login name in the file
-        ‘Password’ is the user name
+        B.      ‘Password’ is the user name
-        ‘$6$’ indicates the number of bytes in the salt ‘$6$’ indicates the hash type used in the calculation ‘18313’ indicates the number of hash iterations in the file
+        C.      ‘$6$’ indicates the number of bytes in the salt
+        D.      ‘$6$’ indicates the hash type used in the calculation ‘18313’ indicates the number of hash iterations in the file

 14. Which of the following are security requirements of a cryptogrpahic Hash function?